avanikawa/docs_haptik/docs/bot-analytics/analytics-faqs.md

 ### 4. If the customer is using a third-party agent chat tool (e.g. Salesforce, Zendesk, etc), is there a possibility to get a Conversation Split in that case?

 If the implementation to the third party is done using [**TRACT**](https://docs.haptik.ai/external-chat-tool/), then Conversation Split number should be visible.

-### 5. If we have Enabled Human Assistance, the broken messages section will always be zero?

-Yes, it will be 0.

-_Enable Human Assistance hands over a chat to an agent after the bot breaks._